Talent-Index/KANDA-scarfold/README.md

 - 👴 **90% of African elders** will take their stories to the grave - unrecorded, unlicensed, unrewarded
 - 🏛️ **$2.6 billion** annual revenue from "African-inspired" content goes to foreign companies, not creators
 - 📱 **85% of African youth** can't name 5 traditional stories from their own community
-- 🌍 **Netflix, Disney, Hollywood** profit from African culture while communities remain poor

-### **The Painful Reality:**
-While **Wakanda generates $1.3 billion** for Marvel using African aesthetics, the **real African communities** whose cultures inspired it remain in poverty.
-Our grandmothers' lullabies become corporate jingles.
-Our traditional patterns become fashion trends.
-Our sacred stories become blockbuster plots.

-**We are losing our cultural wealth to digital colonialism.**

 ---